 Food and wine and typical products.

-The specialty of the “house” is undoubtedly the golden hump tench of Pianalto, a variant of the common tench, characterized by the particular reddish-yellow livery.
+The speciality of the “house” is undoubtedly the golden hump tench of Pianalto, a variant of the common tench, characterized by the particular reddish-yellow livery.

 Best ways to taste it is soused or fried.

-In Cellarengo has also seat the Associazione My Wine dedicated to the recovery and enhancement of native vineyards.
+In Cellarengo has also seated the Associazione My Wine dedicated to the recovery and enhancement of native vineyards.